The 9 best hair dryers for curly hair, reviewed by our curly experts

 If you only want to diffuse, you won't need all the extra bits and pieces

-The FlexStyle launched to huge hype, swiftly building a reputation as one of the closest Dyson Airwrap dupes – so at first, I didn’t really register it as a candidate for the best hair dryer for curly hair.
-However, what sets this apart from the Dyson Airwrap (apart from its price tag) is that it also works as a standalone hairdryer – and a very good one, too.
-It's also incredibly pleasing clicking the styler into the dryer mode, a very slick little twist and lock that all feels a bit James Bond.
+The FlexStyle is another multi-styler that launched with quite a lot of hype and swiftly built a reputation as one of the closest Dyson Airwrap alternatives.
+So, at first, I'll admit that it didn’t really register as a candidate for the best hair dryer for curly hair over a styling tool.
+However, it doubles as a standalone hair dryer – and a very good one, too.
+It's also incredibly pleasing clicking the styler into dryer mode, a very slick little twist and lock mechanism that feels a bit 007.

-This hardworking bit of kit has a diffuser among its six included attachments, and it's an especially clever one as it has a little lever at the back that you can lower or raise the spikes.
-I haven't seen anything like this before; it means you can raise them towards the end of drying to give your roots an extra boost if needed.
-I was quite wowed before even switching the thing on.
+This hardworking bit of kit also comes with a diffuser as one of its six included attachments – and it's an especially clever one with a lever that can lower or raise the spikes.
+I haven't seen anything like it before; it means you can raise them towards the end of drying to give your roots an extra boost if you feel the need after more focused gentle drying.
+I was wowed before I'd even switched the thing on.

-As for the actual drying, it's a dream; it's quick, easy and provides impressive volume when you use the clever little lever.
-It's worth noting that it's definitely louder than the Dyson, but not dramatically so – and not enough to put me off.
-In fact, it may have knocked my trusty little ghd off the top "go-to-styler" spot.
-I'm really excited to use all the other accoutrements on days when I want more of a blow-dried style.
+As for the actual drying, it's a dream – quick, easy and provides impressive volume when you use said clever lever.
+It is definitely louder than the Dyson Airwrap, though not dramatically so – and nowhere near enough to put me off.
+In fact, it may even have knocked my trusty ghd off the top "go-to-styler" spot.
+I'm also really excited to use all the other accoutrements on days when I want more of a blow-dried style.

-If you don’t want or need all these added extra – the waving, the blow dry brush, etc – then I’d say stick to the original Shark Dryer, which is a brilliant standalone.
-But seeing as it’s not dramatically more expensive, I’d wager you might as well have these extra bits, alongside the very light and travel-friendly dryer.
+If you don’t want or need all these added extras – the waving, the blow dry brush, et cetera – then I’d say you could stick to the original Shark Hair Dryer, which is a brilliant standalone tool.
+But seeing as it’s not dramatically more expensive, I’d wager you might as well have the extra bits that come with the FlexStyle, alongside the very light and travel-friendly dryer.

 See our Shark FlexStyle review for more details on this versatile tool